smruti943/GitHub/README.md

  The service can be tested in below link with proper key: https://www.luis.ai/conversations/applications

 Pricings:

-Free unlimited transactions,with 10 transactions per second.
+Free unlimited transactions,with 10 transactions per second

 Standard -50 per second

 $ 1.50 for 1000 text messages

 $ 5.50 for 1000 voicemails.

 # Text Analytics API
  This is used to find out the sentiment in a sentence or word.It is used in identifying